NRec22/fridge-friend/README.md

 **Note:** As of this update this branch is a copy of master, using Bluemix Watson.
-I have created it because there is no sense in deleting all our progress with bluemix in case we edit master to use some other software.
+I have created it because there is no sense in deleting all our progress with bluemix in case we edit master to use some other software and want to go back.
 -George

 # Speech to Text Browser Application